 Please consider that most keywords will not generate the same amount of visitors for different months and even weeks or days of the year.
 This means that a domain’s ranking for “Christmas trees” can be rock solid on position 5 throughout the entire year, while the domain will likely get 90% of their visitors during the Christmas season.

 A traffic index would use the search volume for the specific month (or week or day) and multiply this value with the assumed click through rate (CTR).
-This graph would show peaks in the month with high visitor numbers and a valley throughout the rest of the year, considering the position does not change.
+This graph would show peaks in the month with high visitor numbers and a valley throughout the rest of the year, assuming the position does not change.